Marco Sison: Singing career

 Sison started his singing career after his triumph on a singing contest on GMA Network's noontime variety show Student Canteen in the late 1970s and early 1980s.
-Being one of the classic balladeers to have captured the true vocal essence of OPM in the '80s, Sison was responsible for the songs "My Love Will See You Through" [his biggest hit thus far], "Si Aida, Si Lorna, O Si Fe", "I'll Face Tomorrow", "Always" and "Make Believe".
+Being one of the classic balladeers to have captured the true vocal essence of OPM in the '80s, Sison was responsible for the songs "My Love Will See You Through" (his biggest hit thus far), "Si Aida, Si Lorna, O Si Fe", "I'll Face Tomorrow", "Always" and "Make Believe".

 In 1991, the Philippine independent record company, Universal Records, released Best of Marco Sison.
 The album consists entirely of romantic, easy-listening music, a style of music quite popular in the Philippines.
 In 1992, Sison released After All These Years.
 In 1999, Sison released Memories, his first album for local independent record company, Viva Music Group.
 One of the international hits covered by Sison in the said album is Crazy.
 The album also includes Someone That I Used To Love and Kung Maibabalik Ko Lang.

 May Iba Ka Na Ba? is the first single lifted from Sison's comeback album, Hindi Ko Akalain, released by Star Records.
 The songs in the album perfectly captures that distinct OPM feel as proven in the tracks Hindi Ko Akalain, Baby, Puwede Ba?, Right Beside You, Try My Number and the lead single "May Iba Ka Na Ba?".

 The singer was simply doing live performances both here in the country and abroad.
 Sison has been part of the touring group called The Greatest Hitmakers composed of veteran OPM artists Rico J. Puno, Hajji Alejandro and Rey Valera.

 Aside from his hit-making albums, Sison also joined popular singers Rico J. Puno, Rey Valera and Nonoy Zuñiga, collectively known as the Hitmakers.
 Sison and the group had a successful series of shows abroad, most of them in the U.S. cities such as Reno, Houston and Las Vegas.
 Sison emerges on the release of his love ballad collection titled Isang Pagkakataon, distributed by PolyEast Records.
 The album has been preceded by other newly written songs by Vehnee Saturno like Selos, Kahit Na Minsan Pa, Sa Iisang Puso Mo and Kwento.
 It also features Sabik Na Puso, a song that was penned by Sison.
 Isang Pagkakataon features five new songs from Vehnee Saturno.

 Acting career

-Aside from singing, Marco Sison was also into movie acting.
+Aside from singing, Sison was also into movie acting.
 His first movie was the romantic drama Beautiful Girl by Seiko Films, released in 1990.

 His second movie was José Rizal, where he plays national hero Pio Valenzuela who accompanied the titular national hero (played by Cesar Montano).
-It was released by GMA Films on June 12, 1998 during the Philippine Independence's 100th anniversary.
+It was released by GMA Films on June 12, 1998, during the Philippine Independence's 100th anniversary.
 The movie also won as Best Festival Movie in the 1998 Metro Manila Film Festival.

-His third movie is a wackiest comedy movie (and also Marco's 1st comedy movie), Who's That Girl, where made his special participation in the film as a funeral singer.
+His third movie was the comedy film (and also his first) Who's That Girl, where he made his special participation in the film as a funeral singer.